matters-in-media-art/mattersinmediaart.org/sustaining-your-collection.md

 #### Budget
 A budget is crucial to the development of your digital environment.
 No matter who you are, some cost will be necessary to collect and maintain digital artworks.
 Drawing from the results of the survey, you can start to develop how much storage you will need and begin costing for digital storage, infrastructure and support.
 This can range from budgeting for hard drives to developing a cost for a robust repository supported by IT staff.
 Below are 3 examples of different budgets and the necessary considerations to develop these budgets.

+##### Research
+In order to be able to establish a budget you will need to have gathered the following (the links below will take you to other areas of this website that can assist you during this phase):

+* Information about your collection (see Scoping Your Collection - perhaps replace parenthetical with link back?)
+* Size of your existing digital collections and their projected growth
+* Amount of material to be migrated from analog to digital
+* Policies that you have decided to follow regarding the management of your collection (See Developing Your Collection Policies - perhaps replace parenthetical with link back?)
+* An approximate figure for the budget you have available

+#####Estimating your storage options

+For each storage option, and depending on the size of your collection, you may need to consider:
+* The initial cost to set up your digital storage
+* The ongoing cost of sustaining your digital storage - depending on the option you choose this may include annual maintenance fees as well as incremental expansion costs
+* The staff and vendor time involved to establish and maintain the system Availability of technical expertise

+#####Estimating your implementation costs
+* Finally you will have to think about the costs and time of migrating or ingesting your files into your system.
+These processes may include:
+* Initial assessment of material
+* Cataloguing and documentation
+* Migration from analog to digital
+* Preparing your files for ingest or transfer to storage
+* Ingest or transfer to storage

+It is also important to estimate a timeframe for implementation.
+It can be helpful to determine how long it will take to complete the process from start to finish for a single item, and extrapolate from there.

+A budget can be set annually or in relation to specific projects.
+A budget needs to be monitored so that it can be adjusted if you find your assumptions are inaccurate; for example things may be taking longer than expected, or costs change.

+Below are 3 examples of different budgets and the necessary considerations to develop these budgets.
 <div id="budget-slider" class="liquid-slider quote-slider">

 <div markdown="1">